andredot/CholeraGeo4H/.github/CONTRIBUTING.md

 If you want to make a bigger change, it's a good idea to first file an issue and make sure someone from the team agrees that it’s needed.
 If you’ve found a bug, please file an issue that illustrates the bug with a minimal [reprex](https://www.tidyverse.org/help/#reprex) (this will also help you write a unit test, if needed).
+See our guide on [how to create a great issue](https://code-review.tidyverse.org/issues/) for more advice.

 ### Pull request process

 *   Fork the package and clone onto your computer.
-If you haven't done this before, we recommend using `usethis::create_from_github("UBESP-DCTV/laims.analysis", fork = TRUE)`.
+If you haven't done this before, we recommend using `usethis::create_from_github("andredot/CholeraGeo4H", fork = TRUE)`.

 *   Install all development dependencies with `devtools::install_dev_deps()`, and then make sure the package passes R CMD check by running `devtools::check()`.
     If R CMD check doesn't pass cleanly, it's a good idea to ask for help before continuing.